Diagnosing Lupus and Lupus Tests

 Additionally, patients will often get diagnosed with other overlap diseases such as rheumatoid arthritis (RA), Sjogren’s Syndrome, scleroderma, fibromyalgia or Raynaud’s Phenomenon – even before a diagnosis of lupus is made.
 This can be incredibly frustrating for you as well as your healthcare practitioner because several conditions can present very similar symptoms.

 To learn more about the symptoms that can be specific to lupus, please read “The Symptoms of Lupus.”
-There you can find an excellent graphic showing the body and where lupus can present itself – along with other helpful information.
-If you have shown several of the signs for lupus, you and your healthcare practitioner may now take the next steps in determining if it is lupus or another auto-immune disease.
+There you can find an excellent graphics showing the parts of the body where lupus can present itself – along with other helpful information.
+If you have identified several of the signs for lupus, you and your healthcare practitioner can take the next steps in determining if it is lupus or another auto-immune disease.

 Very Important Information

 Before beginning the process, it is important to understand that there is no one, single test that can determine a lupus diagnosis on its own.
-Besides, even if you get a positive result from any one test, that does not necessarily mean that you have lupus, nor does a negative test result mean that you do not have lupus.
-Individual test results can also vary from one visit to another, which can be very confusing.
+Several tests are required.
+Even if you get a positive result from any one test, that does not necessarily mean that you have lupus, nor does a negative test result mean that you do not have lupus.
+Individual test results can also vary from one visit to another, which can be very frustrating.

 Because of this, we encourage you to be proactive about understanding the various tests, what they indicate and how to best discuss the entire range of tests with your healthcare practitioner.
 A list of many of these tests can be found below.